by Steve Ross, National Director of Training, First Aid & CPR LLC

 Older dogs need extra protection from winter weather.
 Unless your dog has his own thick fur, put a warm sweater or coat and booties on your dog when he goes out on very cold days.

 Dry winter skin is a problem for many dogs but it doesn’t have to be.
 With a little help from you, your pooch can have a healthy coat and a scratch-free winter.
+You can find and hire animal homeopathic care for your animals on Petworks.

 About the Author